 NATALIE: Yes.
 I homeschooled for twenty years, and I haven’t now for the last five.
 We’re obviously back at it again.
 And yeah, I don’t really miss it, I have to say.

 DAVE: Yeah.
 That doesn’t downplay the good times.
 There certainly were some benefits and some good times in all of it, but relationships are work.
-The closer they are, the more work they are.
-I’m not downgrading anybody when I say it’s easier in some aspect to send your kids off to school and have a free day because homeschooling moms never get a free day, right?
+The closer they are the more work they are.
+I’m not downgrading anybody when I say it’s easier in some aspects to send your kids off to school and have a free day, because homeschooling moms never get a free day, right?

 DAVE: There’s never a break, and those are hard things.
-I think if we could find something that was easier – ship our kids off to some camp or have a system – then we know where we have failed or what we ought to do.
-It seems easier anyway.
+I think if we could find something that was easier, like ship our kids off to some camp or have a system, then we know where we have failed or what we ought to do.
+It seems easier, anyway.
 The problem, of course, is that it doesn’t work.
 You just keep needing new systems.

 NATALIE: Right.
 I think that’s because people, human beings, whether they are eighty, forty, or four, are individuals.
 They require wisdom in interacting with them.
-When you put everybody in the same box – pick a box – put them all in the same box and run them through the same grid – some of them will be fine, and some of them are not.
+When you put everybody in the same box and run them through the same grid, some of them will be fine and some of them are not.
 Some of them aren’t going to be fine.
-They are not going to fit in that box; they’re not going to fit in that grid.
-If we, as Christians, aren’t willing to look to God for wisdom and look at ourselves and the way we are reacting to that specific child who is extra challenging and look for answers, then we will run into more problems.
+They are not going to fit in that box, they’re not going to fit in that grid.
+If we as Christians aren’t willing to look to God for wisdom and look at ourselves and the way we are reacting to that specific child who is extra challenging and look for answers, then we will run into more problems.
 We are going to beat our heads against the wall.